 This map is an informational product created by the GEM Foundation for public dissemination purposes.
-The information included in this map must not be used for the design of earthquake-resistant structures or to support any important decisions involving human life, GEM supports the Sendai Framework for Disaster Risk Reduction (SFDRR) goals by capital and movable and immovable properties.
-The values of seismic hazard and risk used in this map do not constitute an alternative nor do they replace building actions defined in national building codes or earthquake risk estimates derived nationally.
+The information included in this map must not be used for the design of earthquake-resistant structures or to support any important decisions involving human life, in this map do not constitute an alternative nor do they replace building actions defined in national building codes or earthquake risk estimates derived nationally.
 Readers seeking this information should contact the national authorities tasked with seismic hazard and risk assessment.
 The socio-economic vulnerability maps are based on the results of an integration process that is solely the responsibility of the GEM Foundation.